kiwans-flvs/roster-example/README.md

 As an instructor
 When I view my list of students
 Then I should have a way to quickly view their contact information ( email and phone number ) without having to go to the profile page
 So that I may reduce the number of clicks to view their contact information

+You have full creative control on the solution to this request.
+There is an existing `StudentContactComponent` that can be utilized, or you may create your own solution utilizing data from the API.
+Use of PrimeNG components is encouraged, but not mandatory.

 ### Refactor #1
 As a developer